avkabanov/widgets-web-service/README.md

 Due to the tree structure, we can get all widgets sorted by Z-layer in a constant time

-### com.kabanov.widgets.dao.cache.WidgetPositionStorage
+#### com.kabanov.widgets.dao.cache.WidgetPositionStorage
 Stores all widgets sorted by their start point.
 That gives performance when it's required to find all widgets that fall into the region.

 By iterating over sorted by start-point widgets, if start point (bottom-left point) of some widget is after top-right point of a region - that means this and all following widgets will not fall into the region.

 Therefore we don't need to check all widgets if they fall into region or not.

+### Database storage
+#### get all widgets that fall into the region
+It has been decided to use the same tree-base approach: by iterating over sorted by start-point widgets, if start point (bottom-left point) of some widget is after top-right point of a region - that means this and all following widgets will not fall into the region.

+In order to have an ability to iterate over sorted by start-point widgets, special column was added to the entity: `startPointSum` and index on that column.

+Using paging mechanism, we can receive sorted widgets one by one from database.
+We stop iterating when we find a widget, that gives a guarantee that all other widgets will be out of the region

+## Pagination

+## Rate Limiting